oliviawestmacottssw/SSW.Rules.Content/rules/do-you-detect-service-availability-from-the-client/rule.md

 ---

 Some countries (especially the People's Republic of China) strictly control access to various international web services.
-You can use service detection to determine whether particular services are available and fall-back gracefully or use alternative providers.​
+You can use service detection to determine whether particular services are available and fall-back gracefully or use alternative providers.

 As well as from inside China, another common place where access to third-party services may be blocked is from behind corporate firewalls.